khoodehui/tp/docs/UserGuide.md

 The statistics are displayed in 2 different formats:

-1. **Pie Chart**: Shows the relative time spent on each project.
-Useful for comparing different projects and tasks.
-Projects and tasks with less time spent on them may not be shown.
+1. **Pie Chart**: Shows the relative time spent on each item.
+Useful for comparing different items.
+Items with less time spent on them may not be shown.
-2. **Table**: Shows the exact (in minutes) amount of time spent on each project.
+2. **Table**: Shows the exact (in minutes) amount of time spent on each item.
 Useful for calculations.

 ### Settings